- Commercial Fisheries

 Commercial fisheries data organized by IPHC Regulatory Area, year, and sector is available here.

-Average ex-vessel prices - RAM site
+Average ex-vessel prices - NOAA site